 - means to get benefit from each opportunity; and

 - actions to mitigate each threat.

 If you need to pull apart the factors and examine them in greater depth, then you can use the Fishbone or Cause and Effect diagram.

-There are some simple rules of the game:
+There are some simple rules for working on a SWOT Analysis: